mitre/menelaus/README.md

 # Getting Started

-Each detector implements the API defined by `menelaus.drift_detector`: notably, they have an `update` method which allows new data to be passed, and a `drift_state` attribute which tells the user whether drift has been detected, along with (usually) other attributes specific to the detector class.
+Each detector implements the API defined by `menelaus.detector`: notably, they have an `update` method which allows new data to be passed, and a `drift_state` attribute which tells the user whether drift has been detected, along with (usually) other attributes specific to the detector class.